Fasting or Caloric Restriction, What Holds Greater Promise as a Means of Life Extension? Plus: Does Exercise "On Empty" Increase Muscle Damage?

 The researchers point out that geriatric diabesity is confounded by the obesity paradox (healthy people with high BMI) and sarcopenia (sick people with low BMI and no muscle).
 Interestingly, neuroimaging results show same pattern in obese and cocaine/opioid addicts - an observation the researchers relate to the combined fat and sugar (especially HFCS) overload which is not just pro-inflammatory, but also highly addictive.
 For the live-long fast food junkie, fasting (chronic or intermittent) is thus the "new abstinence".
 To"detox" the body it does therefore require metabolic, addictive and relationship treatment in most of the patients, which is why diabese geriatric patients need careful supervision by physician and dietician.

-These reviews are topped of with an intriguing study by Dannecker et al. who investigated the effects of fasting on indicators of skeletal muscle damage in humans.
+- Dannecker et al. tested the effects of fasting on exercise-induced muscle damage in

 However, both the baseline and post-workout nitric oxide levels [NO] were higher (figure 1) and the TNFa levels, a marker of oxidation damage was lower in the fasting group across time.
 Therfore, the researchers conclude that fasting may in fact have an ameliorative effect on muscle damage.